quixio/quix-streams/docs/connectors/sources/google-cloud-pubsub-source.md

 ## Message Data Format/Schema

+This is the default format of messages handled by `Application`:

-Incoming message keys will be strings (non-ordered messages will be empty strings).
+Message keys will be the "ordering_key" string (non-ordered messages will be empty strings).

-Incoming message values will be in bytes, so transform accordingly in your SDF directly.
+Message values will be the "data" in bytes, so transform accordingly with your SDF as desired.

-Incoming message timestamp will reflect original Pub/Sub message publish time (ms).
+Message timestamp will reflect original Pub/Sub message "publish_time" (ms).

+Message headers will contain all "attribute" (metadata) fields.

 ## Processing/Delivery Guarantees